Mareantz/Laboratoare-OOP/README.md

 # Laboratoare-OOP
-Laboratories at Object Oriented Programming during the 2nd semester at Faculty of Computer Science
+### Laboratories for Object Oriented Programming during the 2nd semester of the first year of Bachelor's Degree at Faculty of Computer Science Iași.
+They were written in C++.